MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - Prefer Azure ML for with managed Compute Clusters for scenarios when PaaS or serverless solutions are not the best fit.
 Azure ML-managed compute supports traffic splitting and mirroring for A/B testing, debugging, and robust auditing.
 As the compute is managed by the service, day-2 operations are much easier than self-hosting.
 It also offers a wide selection of compute configurations and scaling capabilities.

-- If you choose to self-host your model on a Kurbentes cluster within Azure ML or another platform, ensure that the node pool is isolated from other APIs or any other workloads on the cluster to achieve predictable performance and to optimize security.
+- If you choose to self-host your model on a Azure Kurbentes Service cluster [attached to Azure ML](/azure/machine-learning/how-to-attach-kubernetes-anywhere),  or another container-based platform, ensure that the node pool is isolated from other APIs or any other workloads on the cluster to achieve predictable performance and to optimize security.
 Avoid using GPU-based or GPU-optimized compute for anything other than your AI workload functions in an effort to reduce costs.
 Instead, establish your performance baseline through testing and right-size your compute to meet your performance requirements while avoiding over-provisioning.

+- You can also fully self-host your model using infrastructure as a service (IaaS) solutions, like [Azure Data Science Virtual Machine](/azure/machine-learning/data-science-virtual-machine/overview).

 ## The orchestration platform